vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Once you have verified the telemetry data, stop the running apps and close the Terminal pane in both instances of VS Code, but do not close the Visual Studio Code windows.

-You now have an app sending telemetry from a device, and a back-end app acknowledging receipt of the data.
+You now have an app that can send telemetry from a device, and a back-end app acknowledging receipt of the data.
 In the next Exercise you will begin work on the steps that handle the control side - what to do when issues arise with the data.

 ### Exercise 4: Include Code to Invoke a Direct Method